 Regulatory, Pricing and Reimbursement

 An intro to the legal situation for regulatory, pricing and reimbursement of drugs in Croatia.
-Prepared in association with Danijel Pribanić, a leading global law firm, this is an extract from The Pharma Legal Handbook: Croatia, available to purchase here for USD 99.
+Prepared in association with Danijel Pribanić, a leading global law firm, this is an extract from The Pharma Legal Handbook: Croatia, available to purchase here for GBP 99.

 1. What are the regulatory authorities with jurisdiction over drugs, biologicals, and medical devices in your country?